digitalinteraction/climatered-server/README.md

 - Calculate "carbon not emitted"
 - Track session attendance intentions
 - Hosts sockets for real-time interpretation during live events
+- Scrapes the conference schedule (from a private repo), validate it and store into redis

 <!-- toc-head -->